More in this section...

 If you are concerned about your child’s school attendance, it is always best to talk to us first.
 We have a dedicated Attendance team who are here to help students and families.

-Students with attendance of less than 95% are monitored closely by the Achievement Team (Attendance and Student Support Officers).
+Students with attendance of less than 95% are monitored closely by the Pastoral Team (Attendance and Student Support Officers).
 We also have the specialist support of a Parent Support worker who will be able to offer intensive support guidance to students and families to help to improve attendance.